SeanP004/tomcat-efoods-site/B2B/README.txt

 ========================================

-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under the Semantic Versioning guidelines (http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, this project is maintained under the Semantic Versioning guidelines (http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.